Freedom of Information (FOI)

 - ask for personal information to be changed if it is incomplete, out-of-date, incorrect or misleading; and

-- appeal against a decision to refuse access to a document or amend or annotate a personal record.
+- appeal a decision about access to a document, or a decision in relation to a request to amend or annotate a personal record.

 Freedom of Information Requests